Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Introduction

-If the data is captured through videos, then supervised 3D Convolutional Neural Network (or its variants) with weighted classes could be the default choice.
-However, more recently Contrastive learning (CL) has shown state-of-the-art results in both self-supervised \cite{chen2020simple} and supervised classification problems \cite{khosla2020supervised}.
-CL \cite{chen2020simple} enables to learn effective visual representations by contrastive positive and negative pairs (w.r.t. an anchor); thus, enabling them to work in imbalanced dataset situations.
+For handling imbalanced classes (in videos), supervised 3D Convolutional Neural Network (3DCNN) or its variants with weighted classes could be the default choice \cite{li2022vbnet,kopuklu2020drivermhg}.
+However, more recently contrastive learning (CL) has shown state-of-the-art results in both self-supervised \cite{chen2020simple} and supervised classification problems \cite{khosla2020supervised}.
+CL \cite{chen2020simple} enables to learn effective visual representations by contrasting positive and negative pairs; thus, enabling them to work in imbalanced dataset situations.
 CL architecture is generally realized through an encoder (2D or 3D CNN or its variants), followed by projection head (feed forward layers).
-Supervised CL \cite{khosla2020supervised} leverages the class labels present in the data to achieve state-of-the-art results in classification problems.
-In the denominator of a typical CL loss function the exponential of dot product of negative pairs is summed.
-If the labelled negative pairs are closer to the positive pairs, due to negative samples being near to anchor or mislabelling, then this can lead to difficulty in the overall optimization of the loss function.
+Supervised CL \cite{khosla2020supervised,Xu_2022_WACV,peeters2022supervised,liang2021enhancing,bommes2021anomaly} leverages the class labels present in the data to achieve state-of-the-art results in classification problems.
+In the denominator of a typical CL loss function, the exponential of dot product of negative pairs is summed.
+If the labelled negative pairs are closer to the positive pairs, due to negative samples being near to positive samples (e.g.,. mislabeling), then this can lead to difficulty in the overall optimization of the loss function.
 This problem could be mitigated by scaling the sum term such that the summed similarity of negative pairs remain far to align with the loss function.
-We proposed to average the sum of negative pairs instead.
+To circumvent this potential problem, we proposed to average the sum of negative pairs instead.

 The projection head is generally discarded in self-supervised \cite{chen2020simple} and supervised CL approaches \cite{khosla2020supervised} with the assumption that the representation learned at the encoder stage captures a generic visual representation.
-However, we assert that for the supervised classification task, the visual representation learned at the projection head stage should be more helpful for the classification task.
+According to Bommes et al. \cite{bommes2021anomaly}, it is possible to detect anomalies in \textit{images} by maintaining the projection head.
+We assert that for the \textit{video-based} supervised classification task, the visual representation learned at the projection head stage can be more helpful for the (imbalanced) classification task.